u n c o m m o n * m u s i c

 A SHORT HISTORY OF SMITHFIELD FAIR

-Smithfield Fair began in Pensacola, Florida in 1973 under the name 'Laughter' as a project by Dudley-Brian Smith and Dwight Beebe to promote original songs sung with harmony and backed by acoustic instrumentation.
-The trio’s first recording contract came in 1974 when they worked with famed producer Bud Reneau (songwriter/producer, Dobie Gray and others) in Nashville.
-Dubbed by one reviewer as “the perfect café band”, Laughter moved home in 1976 to Alexandria, Louisiana where Dudley’s brothers Joel and Bob, auxiliary members since the start, joined full time.
-The group changed its name to 'Charmer' and released its first single, 'A Place In Your Heart' in 1977 on legendary Floyd Soileau's One Way Records, expanding recognition regionally.
+Smithfield Fair began in Pensacola, Florida in 1973 to promote original songs sung with harmony and backed by acoustic instrumentation.
+The trio’s first recording contract came in 1974 when they worked with famed producer Bud Reneau (songwriter/producer, Dobie Gray and others) at historic Hilltop Studio in Nashville.
+Dubbed by one reviewer as “the perfect café band”, the group moved its home base in 1976 to Alexandria, Louisiana and released its first single, 'A Place In Your Heart' in 1977 on legendary Floyd Soileau's One Way Records, expanding recognition regionally.

-Founding the independent Rapides Records in 1980, they issued their first album, 'Only the Wind' in 1981 followed by ‘Must Be The Gypsy’ in 1982 which boosted them into concert openings for such artists as Louisiana’s LeRoux, Zachary Richard and Arlo Guthrie.
-In 1983, Joel left to pursue other projects, but rejoined in 1985 for a time.
-Also in 1983 singer/songwriter Jan Dedon Smith joined brothers Dudley-Brian and Bob and the group continued concert appearances with artists such as Jesse Winchester, John Prine, Nancy Griffith; touring the South with New York’s The Washington Squares; and appearing at such legendary venues as Storyville Jazz Hall in New Orleans, Rockafella’s in Houston, and even the 1984 World’s Fair.
+At that time under the name of CHARMER and founding the independent Rapides Records in 1980, they issued their first album, 'Only the Wind' in 1981 followed by ‘Must Be The Gypsy’ in 1982 which boosted them into concert openings for such artists as Louisiana’s LeRoux, Zachary Richard and Arlo Guthrie.
+The group continued concert appearances with artists such as Jesse Winchester, John Prine, Nancy Griffith; touring the South with New York’s The Washington Squares; and appeared at such legendary venues as Storyville Jazz Hall in New Orleans, Rockafella’s in Houston, and even the 1984 World’s Fair.

-Performances continued at such venues as the New Orleans Jazz & Heritage Festival, and Smithfield Fair’s music was increasingly used nationally in movies, television and web programs and radio campaigns.
+Smithfield Fair performances continued at such venues as the New Orleans Jazz & Heritage Festival, and Smithfield Fair’s music was increasingly used nationally in movies, television and web programs and radio campaigns.
 Since 2014, the group’s original song Sweet Sugar Cane has been licensed by the Louisiana-based American Sugar Cane League and continues as a promotional theme.
-Today, the group’s longest-standing line-up of Jan (vocals, accordion, guitar, piano), Bob (vocals, acoustic bass, percussion) and Dudley-Brian Smith (vocals, acoustic guitars, mandolin) continues to actively perform and release new, original music – with album number 35 slated for an early 2021 release.
+Today, the group’s longest-standing line-up of Jan Smith (vocals, accordion, guitar, piano), Bob Smith (vocals, acoustic bass, percussion) and Dudley-Brian Smith (vocals, acoustic guitars, mandolin) continues to selectively perform and release new, original music – with album number 36 set for release in mid-2025.

 "Smithfield Fair, an almost-impossible-to-categorize folk/roots band has mesmerized audiences worldwide over the radio, television, film, clubs and concert halls...has earned praise for its tight arrangements, elegant song selection and some of the most haunting vocal harmonies this side of heaven." - R.U.
 Eddy, GrisGris Magazine